EPA’s Risk Evaluation Framework Rule Incorporates Key Industry Suggestions

 Implications for Stakeholders

 With the publication of this final rule, stakeholders now have a better insight into how EPA plans to conduct its risk evaluations under the amended TSCA.
 Manufacturers must recognize the substantial burdens they face, both informational and financial, in choosing to submit requests that EPA conduct risk evaluations.
-Persons concerned about legacy uses of chemicals no longer in active commerce have assurance that EPA will not take up those uses in its risk evaluation of current uses.
+Persons concerned about legacy uses of chemicals no longer in active commerce have the assurance that EPA will not take up those uses in its risk evaluation of current uses.
 Advocates for an EPA determination that a chemical does not present an unreasonable risk under particular conditions of use may focus their arguments on those conditions of use.
 All stakeholders may want to take advantage of the opportunities for comment available under the risk evaluation process rule.